pyvec/naucse.python.cz/lessons/beginners/class/index.md

     def eat(self, food):
         if not self.is_alive():
-            print("It is pointless to feed dead cat!") return
-        if food == "fish" and self.number_of_lives < 9:
+            print("It is pointless to feed dead cat!") if food == "fish" and self.number_of_lives < 9:
             self.number_of_lives += 1
-            print("Cat ate fish and gained one.")
+            print("Cat ate fish and gained one life.")
         else:
             print("Cat is eating.")
 ```